 Students’ academic standing can be classified in four ways: good, satisfactory, warning, or termination.
 Each program’s director of graduate study is required to maintain an updated and comprehensive census of the status of each student in his/her graduate program.
-Since TA or RA assignments form part of a student’s professional training, performance in those areas can also affect academic standing (see Student Support and Financial Aid).
+Since TA or RA assignments form part of a student’s professional training, performance in those areas can also affect academic standing (see Financing & Support).

 DGSs are also required to update students on a regular basis regarding their academic status; requirements for the scheduling of these notifications are below.